 Are IBM Ph.D.
 Fellowship Award Recipients expected to submit a report

 No. There is no requirement for Award Recipients to document their activities while holding an IBM Ph.D.
 Fellowship.
 However, a nomination for award renewal would be greatly strengthened by a summary of achievements made under the previous year's Award.

 As a nominated candidate how do I gain access to the information provided by the faculty?

 You may request a copy of the submitted nomination form from the Faculty who submitted the form.
-In lieu of that you may contact firstname.lastname@example.org and you will receive a copy within two business days.
+Alternatively, you may contact firstname.lastname@example.org and you will receive a copy within three business days.

 What if I have more questions?

 Address all questions to email@example.com.
-You will receive an answer within two business days.
+You will receive an answer within three business days.